Marktkirche Unser Lieben Frauen: After World War II

 The Market Church has not undergone any permanent changes to its external and internal appearance over its history.
 During the air raid on the centre of Halle shortly before the end of the war on 31 March 1945 it was, however, badly damaged.
 One bomb penetrated between the northern Watchmen's Tower and the nave (Langschiff) and tore one of the two pillars of the northern colonnade away, whereby part of the vaulted ceiling collapsed.
 That damaged the bronze font by Meister Ludolf.
 As a result of the artillery bombardment on 16 April 1945 the tracery window on the west front behind the organ was shattered, and the church roof and spires of the Watchmen's Towers damaged.
 The restoration work lasted from January 1946 to the beginning of 1948.
 Major repairs had to begin in 1967, when the entire interior and furnishings were badly damaged by a burst district heating pipe, which was part of the church heating system.
 The subsequent repair in the years from 1968 to 1983 was one of the biggest monument maintenance and restoration projects of the East German period.
 The work was conducted under the direction of the Institute for the Preservation of Historic Monuments.
 (Institut für Denkmalpflege).
 It was decided to restore, as far as possible, its appearance in the 16th century.
 For example, even the original polyptych was returned to its old spot and Hübner's altarpiece was brought out of the sacristy and displayed behind it.

-Marian Library
+St Mary's Library

-The Market Church itself houses a library, the Marian Library (Marienbibliothek), which is considered to be one of the oldest and largest church libraries in Germany, founded in 1552 by Sebastian Boetius, senior pastor of the church.
+Near the Market Church is St Mary's Library (Marienbibliothek), which is considered to be the oldest community Protestant church library and one of the largest of its kind in Germany, founded in 1552 by Sebastian Boetius, senior pastor of the church.
+Between 1552–1609 the library's collection was stored in the southern Hausmannsturm (Houseman's tower) of the Marktkirche (Market Church).
+It was subsequently moved to a dedicated Renaissance-style library in 1609 (and in 1888 to a new building located An der Marienkirche 1).
 Until the establishment of the Friedrich's Universität in 1694, by August Hermann Francke with the aid of Christian Thomasius and Philipp Jakob Spener – the lectures were not held in Latin, but in German – it was the only public (or non-private) academic library in the city.
 Students were encouraged to visit this library.